KDE/digikam-doc/export_tools/piwigo_export.rst

     The Piwigo Export Uploading in Progress

-Press **Start Upload** button to transfer items.
+Press the **Start Upload** button to transfer items.
 You can click on the **Cancel** button from the progress dialog to abort the uploading of photos.

 Finally, you can view the uploaded photos by visiting the Piwigo website.